Generic name: anti-thymocyte globulin (rabbit

 Thymoglobulin Dosage and Administration

-Preparation for Administration
+Instructions for Dilution and Administration

 After calculating the number of vials needed, using aseptic technique, reconstitute each vial of Thymoglobulin with 5 mL of Sterile Water for Injection, USP (SWFI).
-Reconstituted Thymoglobulin is physically and chemically stable for up to 24 hours at room temperature; however, room temperature storage is not recommended.
-As Thymoglobulin contains no preservatives, reconstituted product should be used immediately.

 - Allow Thymoglobulin vials to reach room temperature before reconstituting the lyophilized product.